relaycorp/veraid-authority/README.md

 The frequency is to be determined by the operator of the app.

-- Member bundle scheduler (e.g., every 24 hours).
+- Member bundle scheduler (every minute in development).
 Retrieves all the bundles that should be issued in the next 24 hours, and does the following:
   1. Checks the signature, and ignores the request if the signature is invalid.
   2. publishes a `member-bundle-issuance-request` event for each entry (deleting the DB record upon publishing the event).